tumblr/collins/_posts/2012-03-18-configuration.md

 In future versions this will likely need to be expanded to cover additional models or generations of flash devices.

-## <a name ="multicollis">Multi Collins Configuration</a>
+## <a name ="multicollins">Multi Collins Configuration</a>

 Collins can use a multi-master topology for multiple data centers.
 Each Collins instance maintains its own local database of assets and fans out searches to remote instances, aggregating the results.
-In the webapp search results list page, assets from remote data-centers will link to the collins instance for that data-center and not the asset itself.
+In the webapp search results list page, assets from remote data-centers will link to the asset page of the collins instance for that data-center.

 In order to set up collins for multiple datacenters, the following configuration settings will need to be set: